Tahmidchy/Tahmidchy/README.md

 <h2 align="left">Hi 👋!
-My Full name is A.T.M.MUSTAFA MASUD Chowdhury but my short name is Tahmid Chowdhury and I'm a  Junior Full Stack Developer, from Bangladesh 🇧🇩 </h2>
+My Full name is A.T.M.MUSTAFA MASUD Chowdhury, but my short name is Tahmid Chy, and I'm a  Junior Full Stack Developer, from Bangladesh 🇧🇩 </h2>

 ###